Prathit6/Linkdin-Share/README.md

 # LinkedIn Posting App

+This repository contains a **feature module** from our minor project *Vision AI*.
+This feature—**LinkedIn Posting App**—was not fully integrated into the main project but is planned for future implementation.

+---

+## Project Overview

-This project is a simple application that allows users to publish posts on LinkedIn via an API.
-It consists of a backend built with Node.js and Express, and a frontend built with React.
+The LinkedIn Posting App allows users to publish posts directly to LinkedIn using the LinkedIn API.
+It consists of:

+* **Backend:** Built with Node.js and Express.
+* **Frontend:** Built with React.

+---

 ## Project Structure

 ```
 linkedin-posting-app